 This proud tradition continues in everything Delta does today.
-It’s only through research, documentation and education that maximum effectiveness and cost-efficiency can be achieved.
+It’s only through research, documentation, and education that maximum effectiveness and cost-efficiency can be achieved.
 And, of course, it’s the only way for new breakthroughs to be discovered.

 This research and education heritage is about to be celebrated in a new book documenting the entire history of Delta Waterfowl.
 Titled “Delta Waterfowl: How The Duck Hunters Organization Shaped Waterfowl Conservation in North America,” it’s available for pre-order now and will be published in 2022.

-“HunteR3” is Delta’s brand for its waterfowl hunter recruitment, retention and reactivation efforts.
+“HunteR3” is Delta’s brand for its waterfowl hunter recruitment, retention, and reactivation efforts.
 Under its First Hunt banner, Delta has long boasted the largest waterfowl hunting recruitment program in the world.
 Over the years, we’ve introduced tens of thousands of newcomers to the world of waterfowl hunting.
-The program targets not only youngsters, but what are called “adult-onset hunters” as well.
-Research shows that new hunters in their late teens, 20s and beyond are most likely to seek to repeat their hunting experiences and continue hunting on their own.
+The program targets not only youngsters but what are called “adult-onset hunters” as well.
+Research shows that new hunters in their late teens, 20s, and beyond are most likely to seek to repeat their hunting experiences and continue hunting on their own.

-Personally, I’m most excited about Delta’s University Hunting Program, which is operating in 39 schools in North America to introduce wildlife sciences students to waterfowl hunting.
+Personally, I’m most excited about Delta’s University Hunting Program, which is operating in 39 schools in North America to introduce wildlife sciences, and students to waterfowl hunting.
 Studies show that as many as 70 percent of undergraduate and graduate students in wildlife and land management fields have little or no connection to hunting at all.
 They don’t even come from families with hunting connections!

 Since today’s students will likely be the leaders and decision-makers in the future with a great impact on hunting of all kinds, it’s important they come to understand and appreciate hunting.
 Delta’s UHP is all about making this introduction in a positive, controlled way.
 Even if the participants in UHP don’t become hunters themselves, they’ll at least have a positive impression and understanding of the heritage that’s so important to us, which frankly, will continue to pay their salaries in most any wildlife career path!

-Another important component to Delta HunteR3 is Defending the Hunt.
+Another important component of Delta HunteR3 is Defending the Hunt.
 These are our efforts to promote and protect hunting opportunities.
 Delta jumps in when alerted to threats to waterfowl hunting opportunities on the local level, and gets on board in support of legislation to increase hunting opportunities such as opening Sunday hunting in blue law states and provinces or creating new seasons for species like sandhill cranes.

 Ultimately, HunteR3 efforts support duck production, too.
-Without hunters, what reason is there to produce more ducks to begin with?
+Without hunters, what reason is there to produce more ducks, to begin with?
 And with any further decline in hunter numbers, there’s an inevitable decline in the resources available to conserve habitat, conduct research and education … and produce more ducks!

 One (or Two) More Things